 A data center is, for obvious reasons, also dependent on being able to operate on reserve power if the regular power supply were to be down.
 This is done with large generators powered by diesel.
 Our backup power source is fueled by environmentally responsible diesel, such as EcoPar and MK1, which boast top environmental ratings and are well-suited for optimal performance in Nordic weather conditions.

 Conapto is also a member of the Stockholm City Climate Pact.
 The Climate Pact is a climate network for the City of Stockholm, companies and organizations, where we work together to reduce climate impact.
 Today, the Climate Pact has over 250 members from all over the Stockholm region.
 The city’s goal is a fossil-free Stockholm 2040.
 In this work, the Climate Pact serves as an arena for exchange of knowledge and experience between the city, politics and members.
 Together we create a climate network and a meeting place for discussions and new ideas and collaborations.

 The climate pact is coordinated by the Stockholm City Environment and Climate Citizens Council.
 It gives all members a direct link to local politics and the city’s administration.

-Conapto has worked actively with environmental, climate and sustainability issues for many years and today has a position as one of the most climate-smart alternatives in Stockholm.
+Conapto has worked actively with environmental, climate and sustainability questions for many years and today has a position as one of the most climate responsible alternatives in Stockholm.
 Collaborating with Conapto is a guarantee that your own sustainability work and your own profiling in these areas appears very credible.
 Together we can make a difference – if we together make climate responsible choices.